 WIFI & SIM Card Expense: $150USD

 We also had to restock our shampoo, soap and feminine hygiene products during the trip.
-So, that all falls under this category too.
+So, that all fall under this category too.
 It even includes the $18USD we spent when David got so sick he needed to make a hospital visit in Uganda.

 Miscellaneous Expenses: $60USD per person